top of page

 • Children may have learning or sensory disabilities which make it difficult to identify their giftedness testing and identifications may be affected by personality styles.

 For all of those reasons, identifying a child as gifted can be very challenging.
-Therefore, assessments usually require input from teachers, parents, and a person with expertise in special education.
+Therefore, assessments usually require inputs from teachers, parents, and a person with expertise in special education.

 bottom of page